kevkaleido/kevs_blog1/src/content/blog/JPHS.md

 **Melan:**
 Ah, Romeo, ever the dramatist—lost in his reverie about a jellyfish cheating death.
 Here's the rub, dear audience: life is not about evading death, no matter how much our romantic friend might wish it so.

 Consider, if you will, the <a class="subtle-green" href="https://www.worldwildlife.org/species/pangolin">pangolins</a>—an unassuming creature armored in scales.
 It curls up when threatened, hoping that its shell will protect it.
-But does it?
-You see, it is precisely this defense that makes it a target.
+But you see, it is precisely this defense that makes it a target.
 Poachers prize these scales, and so the very thing that should protect it becomes its undoing.
 How poetic.
 How profoundly tragic.

 *He lets out a soft sigh, his voice growing softer, more introspective.*